zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/storage-101/applications.md

 series: k8s-101
 ---

 When working on stateful applications on Kubernetes, users typically deal with Deployments and Statefulsets.
+In theory, any [Kubernetes workload type](https://kubernetes.io/docs/concepts/workloads/) that can mount a volume can use a PersistentVolumeClaim.

 ## Deployments